 But most distressingly, Microsoft hasn’t shed a single particle of light on what Xbox Series X disc cases might look like.
 In 2013, gamers were roundly and rightfully disgusted that, in Xbox One game cases, the disc slots were on the left, rather than on the right, which we can all accept is the way things should be.
 With the Xbox Series X, will Microsoft repeat this travesty?

 Perhaps some of these questions will be answered later this summer.
-Microsoft is planning on showcasing first-party gameplay during a digital event next month.
+Microsoft is allegedly planning on revealing further details during a digital event next month.
 Like much else surrounding this machine, the event’s exact date hasn’t been announced.